viamrobotics/docs/docs/get-started/quickstarts/collect-data.md

 {{<gif webm_src="/how-tos/capture-images.webm" mp4_src="/how-tos/capture-images.mp4" alt="The process described below." max-width="600px" class="aligncenter" >}}

-1. Return to the **CONFIGURE** tab on your machine's page in [the Viam app](https://app.viam.com/).
-   Locate the configuration card for your camera.

-2. Click the **Add method** button.
+1. Click the **Add method** button in the camera's configuration card.
    When the **Create data management service** prompt appears, click to add the service to your machine.
    Leave the default settings.

-3. Scroll back up to your camera config card.
+1. Scroll back up to your camera config card.
    In the **Data capture** section:

    - Click the **Method** dropdown and select **ReadImage**.